-For structural scoliosis hands on therapies (chiropractic manipulation, massage, mobilization) will NOT reverse or change your scoliosis.
+For structural scoliosis hands on therapies (chiropractic manipulation, massage, mobilization) will not reverse or change your scoliosis.
 However these therapies can be very helpful for improving posture, flexibility, muscular tone, and overall body awareness.
-These therapies can also play a large roll in pain- management if scoliosis leads to compensatory patterns that cause pain.
+These therapies can also play a huge roll in pain management if scoliosis leads to compensatory patterns that cause pain.
 The Mountain Health & Performance North Vancouver chiropractor clinic doctors are experienced in myofascial release for scoliosis.

 Rehabilitative exercise is an integral part of treatment for all types of scoliosis.
 Stretching and strengthening both sides of the curve in different ways can help reduce pain, tension and improve strength.
 The Mountain Health & Performance North Vancouver chiropractor clinic doctors are experienced in rehabilitation for scoliosis.